PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 usually only available to system administrators.

-The Guix-HPC effort will attempt to address this, both through technical means (more on that later) and by discussing and raising awareness of the reproducibility and deployment situation in the HPC community.
+The Guix-HPC effort will attempt to address this, both through technical means (more on that later), by discussing and raising awareness of the reproducibility and deployment situation in the HPC community, and by giving talks and running training sessions.
 We will also work on improving the user experience and workflows for researchers using Guix with HPC and reproducibility in mind.